Robert Stamp

-Robert Victor Alexander Stamp (born 1 August 1999) is a former English professional footballer who played as a forward.
+Robert Victor Alexander Stamp (born 1 August 1999) is an English former professional footballer who played as a forward.

 Club career

 Stamp made his senior debut for Kitchee on 20 December 2016, coming on as a substitute at the 54th minute in a 4–1 win over HKFC in the Hong Kong FA Cup.

-After suffering from a serious injury, Stamp quitted professional football in 2018.
+After suffering from a serious injury, Stamp quit professional football in 2018.

 Personal life

 Born in England, Stamp moved to Hong Kong before his first birthday.
 He was raised in Hong Kong and was educated at Island School.